Azure/Avere/src/terraform/examples/centos-e2e/Appendix.B.StockImage/README.md

 These instructions assume use the keyvault and network foundations from the peer folders `0.security` and `1.network`.

+Note that as you install software you may have two choices:
+1. If you use a proxy, specify the following:
-Note that as you install software you may have to relax the port 80 and port 443 internet outbound rules to reach centos repositories.
-As a shortcut, toggle NSG rules on the `rendernodes_nsg` NSG with priority 498 and 499 from `Deny` to `Allow`.
+2. Relax the port 80 and port 443 internet outbound rules to reach centos repositories.
+As a shortcut, toggle NSG rules on the `rendernodes_nsg` NSG with priority 498 and 499 from `Deny` to `Allow`, and this will open up outbound port 80 and port 443.
+Be sure to close the ports when configuration is complete.

 # Deployment Instructions